 Nature swaying to the heartbeat of the universe, the Lord invites all of us to His dance floor.
 We could not make Him any happier when we accept His invitation.
 The Lord does not take the trust we put in Him for granted.
 He is glad when we choose Him; in fact, He is so enthused that He sings over us.

 Life with God is no walk in the park; it’s more like a dance to an unknown melody.
 In His embrace we swing in rhythm with His steps.
 We adapt to the constant changes and never stop learning.
-We go forward in faith and know that the Lord our God is with us every step of the way.
+Moving forward in faith, we know that the Lord our God is with us every step of the way.